Legislation, Enforcement and Self-Regulation

-Naturewatch Foundation is now awaiting government action to implement the DEFRA consultation to ban commercial third-party sales of puppies and kittens.
-We have campaigned for years for this as it is one of several effective ways of helping to end heartless puppy farming.
+From April 2020, the sale of puppies and kittens by pet shops and other commercial third-party sellers will be banned – unless they have bred the animals themselves.
+We have campaigned for years for this, as it is one of several effective ways of helping to end heartless puppy farming.

 Raising and selling puppies for financial gain depends on food supplies, insurance, advertising and veterinary care.
 Throughout the breeding cycle, private manufacturers and service providers deliver the means to run a puppy farming business.

 Finally, when licensing, supplies and the route to market have been addressed, puppy farmers still need one essential form of help – public support.
 Unknowingly, unintentionally, the buying public provides the final piece of the business cycle – finance.
 Paying cash for puppies without knowing how and where they were raised gives farmers and dealers the means and motive to breed litter after litter, safe in the knowledge that one of us will pay.